MadryLab/dataset-interfaces/README.md

 ```
 wget https://huggingface.co/datasets/madrylab/imagenet-star-tokens/resolve/main/tokens.zip
 ```
-To generate images with these tokens, we first create a text encoder pre-loaded with the tokens, which we use to seamlessly integrate the tokens in text prompts:
+To generate images with these tokens, we first create a text encoder with the tokens, which we use to seamlessly integrate the tokens in text prompts:

 ```python
 token_path = "./tokens". # path to the tokens from HuggingFace